cryptozeny/anzucoin-0.14.2/doc/init.md

 Copy anzucoind.init to /etc/init.d/anzucoind.
 Test by running `service anzucoind start`.

-Using this script, you can adjust the path and flags to the anzucoind program by setting the BITCOIND and FLAGS environment variables in the file /etc/sysconfig/anzucoind.
+Using this script, you can adjust the path and flags to the anzucoind program by setting the ANZUCOIND and FLAGS environment variables in the file /etc/sysconfig/anzucoind.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X